w3f/polkadot-wiki/docs/learn/learn-parachains.md

 needing to lease a dedicated relay chain core.
 This is done through economically sharing the scarce resource of a core among several competing resources (parachains).
-Chains that otherwise would not be able to acquire a full core or do not find it economically sensible to do so, can participate in shared security as the [on-demand coretime](./learn-agile-coretime.md#on-demand-coretime) offers a graceful off-ramp to parachains that no longer require a dedicated core, but would like to continue using the relay chain.
+Chains that otherwise would not be able to acquire a full core or do not find it economically sensible to do so, can participate in shared security, as the [on-demand coretime](./learn-agile-coretime.md#on-demand-coretime) offers a graceful off-ramp to parachains that no longer require a dedicated core, but would like to continue using the relay chain.